MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 # Bazel aspects

-## `compile_only_aspect`
+## `xcodeproj_cache_warm_aspect`

-The `compile_only_aspect` aspect is useful for skipping non-compilation related actions.
+The `xcodeproj_cache_warm_aspect` aspect is useful for skipping non-compilation related actions.
 For example, in CI it can be used to help with disk space usage by skipping actions that are typically not cached during a cache warming job.
 It can also be used to validate that the targets compile while skipping costly actions like bundling, signing, etc.

 To use the aspect, you apply it at the command line:

 ```
 bazel build //some:target \
-  --aspects=@rules_xcodeproj//xcodeproj:compile_only_aspect.bzl%xcodeproj_cache_warm_aspect \
+  --aspects=@rules_xcodeproj//xcodeproj:xcodeproj_cache_warm_aspect.bzl%xcodeproj_cache_warm_aspect \
   --output_groups=compiles
 ```